What Investors Look For in a Pitch Deck (2026 Guide)

 Product

-Now that you’ve described the product or service your offering, you need to discuss how to make money.
+Now that you've described the product or service you're offering, you need to discuss how to make money.
 What do you charge and who pays the bills?
-For some business, advertisers are paying the bills instead of users, so it’s critical to elaborate on the details.
+For some businesses, advertisers are paying the bills instead of users, so it's critical to elaborate on the details.

 Traction

 This slide should be used to show the month over month growth of the business.
-If you already have any sale or early adopters using the product, talk about them here.
+If you already have any sales or early adopters using the product, talk about them here.

 Investors will want to know that you have proof to back up the claims of your business model as that reduces risk, so any proof you have that validates that your solution does work to solve the issues you have discovered is incredibly powerful.